david-yz-liu/pythonprover/README.md

     	y = x
     	return y

-This function take 1 or 2 as an argument and returns 2 or 3, respectively.
+This function takes 1 or 2 as an argument and returns 2 or 3, respectively.
 However, since the post condition is does not capture all possible output, this function is invalid.
 To achieve validity we must be very specific with our post-conditions

 ## How Does it Work?